- What is Oracle Database?

 What is Synchronous Replication?

 Synchronous Replication replicates data to the primary and secondary area concurrently.
 Hence data is identical and updated at both sites.
 There is very little chance of error and due to this it is perfect for disaster recovery purposes or if the project in question requires zero data loss.
 Synchronous Replication costs more than Asynchronous Replication.
-About ERP Cloud Migration
+Connect Oracle to Databricks and Load Data the Easy Way

 What is Asynchronous Replication?